MarioMartReq/coding-interview/README.md

 - [FizzBuzz](math/fizzbuzz.py): Given a number, write a list of number up to that given numb and if it's divisible between 3 or/and 5 you write "Fuzz" or/and "Bizz" respectively.
 - [Roman to integer](math/roman-to-int.py): Program to transform from roman to integer.
 Uses an inline iterator and a **dictionary**.
+- [Is N a power of M?](math/is_n_power_m.py): Given M and N, say if N is a power of M. Done without loops.
+- [Primes til M](math/primes.py): Given a number M, list all the prime numbers smaller than that number.
+Implemented with the **Sieve of Eratosthenes**.

 _This is the place where I come to cry after I forget how to Python after some months doing just yamls_